 IU affiliates: visit My Account for specific information about items checked out to your account.

 - Faculty: 120 day loan

 - Graduate Students and Staff: 120 day loan

 - Indiana Residents: 30 day loan

 - Wells Library Core Collection Materials: 14 days, maximum of 2 renewals for all borrowers.

-Important: The circulation policies vary depending on the type of material and library and some library materials cannot be borrowed.
+Important: Circulation policies vary depending on the library and type of material; some library materials cannot be borrowed.
 More information on circulation policies, including limited circulation or non-circulating materials

 On normal loans the borrower is billed for non-return when the item becomes 50 days overdue.
 Generally, non-return charges break down as follows:

 - unreturned item fee - $100 (can vary with items of greater or lesser value)